rantahar/introduction-to-mpi/_episodes/07_reductions.md

 - "Introduce global reductions"
 - "Test how fast the library implementation is"
 keypoints:
-- "THere are functions for global reductions.
+- "There are functions for global reductions.
 Don't write your own."
 ---
 FIXME